Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/project_contract_management_module.md

 ### Responsibilities

-- Manage service contracts (projects) and the inventory of service objects under those contracts.
+- Manage contracts (projects) and the inventory of assets under those contracts.
-- This module ensures that new projects are properly configured and that service objects are tracked against their contracts without conflicts.
+- This module ensures that new projects are properly configured and that assets are tracked against their contracts without conflicts.

 ### DocTypes

-- ServiceProject, ServiceObject, ProjectObjectItem.
+- Project, Asset.
-- The ServiceProject DocType holds project details (name, client, start/end dates, contract amount, status, etc.).
+- The Project DocType holds project details (name, client, start/end dates, contract amount, status, etc.).
-- ServiceObject holds info on each maintenance object (name, location, customer, etc.).
+- Asset holds info on each maintenance asset (name, location, customer, etc.).
-- ProjectObjectItem is a child table on ServiceProject listing linked ServiceObjects.

 ### Data Relationships

-- ServiceProject has a child table objects (ProjectObjectItem) linking to ServiceObject.
+- Project is linked to Asset directly or via a linking mechanism.
-- Also, ServiceObject may have a direct link to its current project (the field project), allowing quick lookup of which project an object is under.
+- Also, Asset may have a direct link to its current project (the field project), allowing quick lookup of which project an asset is under.

 Key Fields:

-### ServiceProject
+### Project

 - customer (Link to Customer), project_name, start_date, end_date, status (Select: e.g.
 - Planned, Active, Completed), total_amount (contract value), project_manager (Link to User/Employee).

-### ServiceObject
+### Asset

 - object_name, address/location, customer, type (e.g.
-- fire alarm panel, sprinkler, etc.), project (Link to ServiceProject, optional).
+- fire alarm panel, sprinkler, etc.), project (Link to Project, optional).

-ProjectObjectItem: service_object (Link to ServiceObject) + maybe remarks or included scope.

 Automation & Hooks:

-### On ServiceProject validate
+### On Project validate

-- ensure date consistency and unique objects.
+- ensure date consistency and unique assets.
 - A method check_dates_and_amount validates dates and that total_amount is not negative.
-- \_validate_unique_objects checks the objects table: no duplicate entries and that none of those objects are already linked to another project.
+- \_validate_unique_assets checks for unique assets and that none are already linked to another active project.
-- If a duplicate or conflict is found, it throws a clear error (e.g., “Service Object X is already linked to project Y”).
+- If a duplicate or conflict is found, it throws a clear error (e.g., “Asset X is already linked to project Y”).

-### On ServiceObject validate
+### On Asset validate

-- ensure uniqueness of object name within a project.
+- ensure uniqueness of asset name within a project.
-- The code \_ensure_unique_per_project queries if another ServiceObject with the same name exists for the same project.
+- The code \_ensure_unique_per_project queries if another Asset with the same name exists for the same project.
-- This prevents creating two ServiceObject records that refer to essentially the same asset under one project.
+- This prevents creating two Asset records that refer to essentially the same asset under one project.

-### On ServiceObject on_trash
+### On Asset on_trash

-- prevent deletion if any active ServiceRequest references this object.
+- prevent deletion of any active Issue references this asset.
-- It checks for Service Request where status is not Closed for this object; if found, deletion is blocked with an error “Cannot delete object linked to active service requests.”.
+- It checks for Issue where status is not Closed for this asset; if found, deletion is blocked with an error “Cannot delete asset linked to active issues.”.

-### Possibly on ServiceProject on_update
+### Possibly on Project on_update

 - could trigger notifications (e.g., when status changes to Active, send welcome email as described earlier).
 - This might be done via an ERPNext Notification rule rather than code.